younesbelkada/younesbelkada.github.io/content/posts/brain-tumor.md

 As stated before, for me the main challenge is to understand how to train a model that deals with this additional constraint of the different number of frames per subfolder.
 Different directions can be discussed:

-* Use the mean image per subfolder and pass it to a *ResNet* or an *EfficientNet*
+* Use the mean image per subfolder and train a model using the mean image
 * Take a random image and pass it to the model
 * Transform each image to another space and pass it to a Sequential model (RNN, LSTM)
 * Transform each image into a 4d tensor and make use of 3d convolutional models

-Intuitively I would go for the third option.
-The risk of losing crucial information is extremely high if we decide to go for the first 2 directions.
-We may use these 2 options as a baseline and compare it against the approach 3.

 # Our implementation